zacgerber/backend-iss-location-assessment/README.md

 You will need to supply the lat/lon coordinates as query parameters to this URL.
 The passover times are returned as timestamps, so you will need to use the `time.ctime()` method to convert them to human-readable text.
 Render the next passover time next to the Indianapolis location dot that you plotted earlier.

+## Testing
+Make sure you are rendering the ISS at the correct geo-coordinates.
+Check your solution against NASA's [real-time ISS location tracker](https://spotthestation.nasa.gov/tracking_map.cfm).
+If your position looks odd, you may be reversing the meaning of your lat/lon when using the `Turtle.goto()` function.  `Turtle.goto()` expects to receive an x,y coordinate pair.
+Remember that longitudes are x, and latitudes are y.

 ## PR (Pull Request) Workflow for this assignment
 1. *Fork* this repository into your own personal GitHub account.
 2. *Clone* your own repo to your local development machine.